 The quest to find MLK’s records

-A Google search turns up several sites that claim King was a Boy Scout, but I wanted confirmation.
+A Google search turned up several sites that claim King was a Boy Scout, but I wanted confirmation.

 I checked the pages of Scouting magazine, but while the magazine had written about King it never mentioned his Scouting past.
 Same with Boys’ Life.

-I turned to Connie Adams of the BSA’s records management team, which preserves and stores all national records.
-She found photocopies of the troop charter form with King’s name on them.
+I turned to the BSA’s records management team, which preserves and stores all national records.
+They found photocopies of the troop charter form with King’s name on them.
 But where were the originals?

-Perhaps with King’s local council in Atlanta, Adams told me.
+Perhaps with King’s local council in Atlanta, they said.

-So I contacted Atlanta Area Council Scout Executive Tracy Techau, who confirmed that King was a Boy Scout: “This is 100 percent legitimate fact,” he told me.
+So I contacted the Atlanta Area Council, which confirmed that King was a Boy Scout.

 The records prove Martin Luther King Jr. was a Boy Scout